mattsvensson/mdm-audit/README.md

 - Are there potential MDM agent issues? (e.g. agent has stopped checking in)
 - Are any devices active in Azure AD but not in MDM?

+## SaaS Option
+If you would like to have this as a SaaS product vs a set of scripts, create an issue so the need can be scoped.

 ## Current Integrations (create an issue on the repo to request new integrations)
 IDP
 - Okta